Abdlfattah/Tracking_time/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ## About this assignment
-### Time spent on developpment : 9-10 hours
+### Time spent on developpment : 6-7 hours
+### Time spent on testing and fixing bugs : 0-1 hours
-If I had more time I would add "delete" and "edit" functionalities to handle logs.
-I would say that I did like everything in this project, but I am not really satisfied about my project's design.
-Actually, I could make a better UX with elegant design and with more functionality.
+If I had more time I would add "delete" and "edit" functionalities to effectively handle logs.
+I did enjoy working in this project, but I am not very satisfied with its design.
+Actually, I could make a better UX with elegant design and with more sophisticated functionalities.

 ###